Zowe-Java-SDK/ZosShell/README.md

 ### Terminal configuration properties (optional)

-By default, the terminal will display its text in green on a black background.
-If you want to change those settings and more, follow the instructions bellow.

-Create a config.txt file under "C:\ZosShell" for Windows or "/ZosShell" on Max OSX directory location that contains one line of two comma delimiter values.

-Config property values specify in order on the same line separated by comma.

-    First value will set the following properties input.color and prompt.color Second value will control the color of the background panel.
-    Third value will set the following properties: input.font.size and prompt.font.size Forth value will trigger text to be bold

-Format:

-    colornameornumbervalue,colornameornumbervalue,fontnumbersizenumbervalue,anyvalue

-Example:

-    yellow,green,19,yes
+By default, the configuration file name is config.json located in C:\ZosShell directory for Windows or /ZosShell for macOS.

+You can override the default file name and its location by setting the following OS environment variable:

+    ZOSSHELL_CONFIG_PATH

+The configuration file is a JSON string that defined an array of profile types.
+Each profile contains Zosmf and ssh connection details.

+In addition, each profile contains additional configuration settings to control path for download directory and the Window's font and color properties.

 ![Demo](https://github.com/frankgiordano/ZosShell/blob/master/demos/colors.gif)